ssaglave/codon-usage/README.md

 **Feature Engineering:**
 <br>Used PCA with scatter plot results to visualize the variance explained by principal components or other patterns for reduced dimensions.
 But since new PCA components are created using all features, there could be a possibility of data loss and would require transforming input features to PCA components again for prediction.
-Hence, to select and reduce fthe eature list as we have a high number of features in this dataset so we used two other techniques for feature selection and elimination.
+Hence, to select and reduce feature list as we have a high number of features in this dataset so we used two other techniques for feature selection and elimination.

 <img width="1030" alt="image" src="https://github.com/user-attachments/assets/75098a17-f9ed-4023-996b-50d7b4616893" />
 <img width="914" alt="image" src="https://github.com/user-attachments/assets/132ae9a5-cb06-4b9a-bb43-033ef3cbbe5b" />